junosuarez/aoc2019/readme.md

 I'm going to try out some rust OO skills and implement this as a newable struct.
 I'll also need to think about how i think about concurrency, given that io can block.
 I can cheat on that part, though, since these are all running in serial, and there's no actual concurrency requirement 😈 so I'll defer this - I just have to be able to feed output from one into the input of the next.

 This was a lot easier than I first took it for.
 Lemme try part 2.

+Ahh, here's where it gets trickier- they take multiple inputs.
+Lemme see what I can do- might have to fake it.